- Key Benefits

 The DC Ultra mapping algorithms also attempt to map groups of cells to wide fan-in library cells on critical timing paths that can reduce number of logic levels and cell instances.
 Thus, timing, area, and power are improved.

-Figure 4: Through logic duplication, DC Ultra reduces the load on
+Figure 5: Through logic duplication, DC Ultra reduces the load on the critical path

 Better Control of Synthesis Cost-Function Priorities and Optimization Steps

 DC Ultra provides finer control over optimization to meet aggressive timing requirements.
 DC Ultra has a default cost function that prioritizes design rule requirements over timing and area constraints.
 By setting the appropriate priority, designers can drive synthesis to achieve the best QoR for a design.
 Compile directives in DC Ultra can be used to further control optimization.
 The compile directives allow the designer to change DC Ultra's standard behavior.
 For example, a designer may have a particular structure in mind and have instantiated the cells in the path.
 Although the overall structure should not change, it may be desirable for Design Compiler to perform sizing and local optimization for better timing.
 For this set of optimizations, the global structuring of the logic can be disabled while enabling gate sizing.